denisa/clq/README.md

 Usage: clq { options } <path to changelog.md>

 Options are:
-  -output format
+  -changeMap name
+      name of a file defining the mapping from change kind to semantic version change -output format
       the format to apply to the result of a (complex) query.
-Supports json and md (markdown); default to json -query string
+Supports json and md (markdown); defaults to json -query string
     	A query to extract information out of the change log -release